-Most expats do not pay US taxes because of the Foreign Earned Income Exclusion or Foreign Tax Credit benefits.
-However, expats still need to file taxes annually, even if they do not owe any taxes to the IRS.
-This holds true for the massive number of US expats that have gross worldwide income over the filing threshold.
+Most expats do not pay US expat taxes because of the Foreign Earned Income Exclusion and Foreign Tax Credit benefits.
+However, expats still need to file taxes annually if their gross worldwide income is over the filing threshold.
+So even if you do not owe any taxes to the IRS, you still may need to file.

 Per the IRS, American citizens living abroad are still subject to US taxation on their worldwide income, no matter where they live or work.
 Therefore, expats need to combine their US and foreign income together to determine if they need to file.

 US income for expats normally includes investment or rental income.
 If you receive Form 1099 abroad, that means that the IRS has a record of your income earned.
 Foreign income for expats normally includes their expat salary meaning, income earned as an employee abroad.

 The income filing threshold is usually based on the standard deduction of each tax filing status.
 However, those with non-US spouses are normally considered filing separate and have an extremely low filing threshold of only 5 US dollars.